harshita170802/female_fitness/README.md

 ## About

-This is a responsive web application chat-app used with Html Css Javascript React Hooks React Router Redux Rtk and back end with Firebase.
+This is a responsive web application used with Html Css Javascript React Hooks React Router Redux Rtk and back end with Firebase.

 It has main 5 pages,and user can sigin signup to send messages to other users, and add them to friend list to start private chat.